divyesh599/agrochemical-billing-software/README.md

 * Trying to change UI from .tkraise() to Notebook widget.
     - Changing Tab color and styles taking time.

+Date: 8 Jan 2022
+* Let's try to explore Notebook widget.
+And learning How to use Style Database ttk::style.

 ---------------------------------------------------------------------------------------------

 # For my rough use